MOBIEGMOBIEG

 For one in three young people, their first love introduces physical, emotional or sexual abuse.

-Partner -on-partner violence is more common in South Africa than in any other country in the world.
-Not surprisingly then, one-third of young girls experience abuse and violence in their first relationships as teens.
-Dating violence often occurs when one partner wants to exert power and control over the other, and both boys and girls fall victim to dating violence.
+Partner-on-partner violence is more common in South Africa than in any other country.
+Not surprisingly, one-third of young girls experience abuse and violence in their first relationships as teens.
+Dating violence often occurs when one partner wants to exert power and control over the other, and boys and girls fall victim to dating violence.

 What is dating violence?

-Dating violence is any controlling, abusive or aggressive behaviour that occurs in a romantic dating relationship.
+Dating violence is any controlling, abusive or aggressive behaviour in a romantic relationship.
 It can happen in straight or gay relationships.
-It can include verbal, emotional, physical, or sexual abuse or a combination.
+It can include verbal, emotional, physical, or sexual abuse.

-• Research showed relationships usually begin at age 14 or younger.
+• Research shows relationships usually begin at age 14 or younger.

-• A third of 11-12 year old’s said they have been in a relationship.
+• A third of 11-to 12-year-olds said they have been in a relationship.

 • Sex is considered to be already part of a relationship for 11-14-year-olds